-Jordan was commissioned last year to create the cover, ebook cover and two badges for online use to support the realise of the issue.
+Jordan was commissioned last year to create the cover, advice ebook cover and two badges for online use to support the realise of the issue.
 The team at Advertising Age were looking for a very modern and future oriented approach to the typography, well ask and you shall receive.

 The issue contains the top 15 ad campaigns of the 21st Century along with behind the scenes stories of how the ground breaking BMW Films were created, how the guerrilla tactics of American Legacy Foundation’s Truth campaign inspired, how The Man Your Man Could Smell Like and a Subservient Chicken showed how much fun interactivity could be and why PC vs Mac made comparative advertising not only palatable, but entertaining.

 Mardo El-Noor is the latest addition to Phosphor Art’s select group of the best represented illustration talent world wide.
-His skill and passion take typographical work to new highs, and look out for his stunning animation work coming very soon.
+His skill and passion take typographical work to new highs, approved and look out for his stunning animation work coming very soon.

 Mardo El-Noor is represented by Phosphor Art

 Oscar Wilson designed this amazing typographic image for Lush Cosmetics constructed of multilingual words for ‘thank you’.
 Oscar’s design will be sold as a gift knot wrap and also used across Lush stores in window displays and on carrier bags.
 Keep an eye out for it from March 2014.

 BoomArtwork produces an album cover for Swedish rock band Imperial State Electric.